-How we handle your homeowners or condominium association in Centreville
+How we deal with your homeowners or condominium association in Centreville

 We require that the tenant abide by all community and association rules.
-To assist us in this duty, we need the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To guide us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

 If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to hand over your old passes before new passes can be issued.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference